monicachlo/Portfolio/PowerAutomate/TaskReminder/Documentation.md

 - **Actions:**
   - Check the list of tasks.
   - Filters tasks that are due in 3 days.
-  - If yes, sends email reminder that task is due soon.
+  - Sends email reminder that task is due soon.

 ## 🔗 Connections
 - **Outlook**